ispylnev/microservices-and-distributed-systems/readme.md

 # This is a demo application project which shows you how microservices architecture can build and what is it in common way.

+Open up a picture to consider with schema

 <img src="schema.svg" width="128"/>
 In this application I am using the stack